Pi-Case-40-Community/PiCase40/README.md

-# Case
+# Pi Case 40
-Community modifications, accessories and designs for Cooler Master's Raspberry Pi Case - Pi Case 40
+Community modifications, accessories and designs for Cooler Master's Raspberry Pi Case - Pi Case 40 and its GPIO redirecting PCB